indian-de-coder/rath/README.md

 ROTH is an experimental robotics project built around a modified RC car platform.
 The goal is to turn a simple toy car into a programmable robotic vehicle with its own control system, motor control, networking, sensing, and eventually autonomous navigation.

+The inspiration comes from the Rath Yatra of Lord Jagannath.
+Every year, a new Rath is built from scratch, piece by piece, and then put to the ultimate test: carrying the traditionally immovable Lord on His journey to His aunt's abode.
+I see something wonderfully engineering-like in this tradition.
+An immovable object is given wheels, a structure, a direction, and a very large job to do.
+And somehow, it moves.
+That is the spirit behind RATH.
+RATH is my tribute to Lord Jagannath through the language I know best: engineering.
+I want to put the skills I have gathered over the years into a real machine, discover the gaps in my knowledge, and then fill those gaps by building, testing, breaking, fixing, and building again.
+The objective is not simply to make a vehicle that moves.
+It is to make a machine that learns to move intelligently.
+And there is a small philosophical trick hidden here:
+The Rath moves forward on the road.
+The engineer moves forward in knowledge.
+Every motor that turns, every sensor that gives a strange reading, every bug that refuses to die, and every failed experiment becomes part of the journey.
+Some days the rover will move forward.
+Some days it will move backward.
+Occasionally, it may decide that the wall is its destination.
+That is also called research. 😄
+RATH is also not meant to be a private kingdom.
+It is an open invitation.
+Any human or machine that can code is welcome to contribute.
+Bring code, electronics, mechanics, mathematics, algorithms, ideas, criticism, curiosity, or simply a better way of doing something.
+If you can teach the machine something, you are part of the journey.
+Because RATH is not supposed to be a finished machine.
+It is a machine that is built every year, improved every year, and teaches its builders something new every year.
+The Rath moves forward physically.
+We move forward through knowledge.
+And with the blessings of Lord Jagannath, may RATH keep moving forward. 🛞⚙️🧠

 ## 🚗 Current Platform

 The project started with a **360° stunt RC car** as the mechanical base.